 “Harrison was on his lickety-split way to being pretty much everything to me,” she wrote.
 “He would all too soon become the center of my off-center, kilter-free world.”

 Yet regardless of how much she adored him, Ford wasn’t in it for “love.”

 “I’m sure that on our relative lists of priorities as we went about filming, I might have ranked as high as number fifteen on his agenda, while Harrison was my number one,” she said.

 His neglect ended up becoming painful for Fisher, leaving her with a sense of “hopelessness.”

-“I’m sorry it’s not Mark,” she wrote of her behind the scenes affair.
+“I’m sorry it’s not Mark,” she wrote of her behind-the-scenes affair.
 “It could’ve been.
 It should’ve been.
 It might’ve meant something… Maybe not much, but certainly more.”

 Mark Hamill says he and Carrie Fisher were attracted to each other

 As it turns out, Hamill and Fisher did have a little fling back in the day.
-Hamill admits that he and Fisher once made out to get their attraction for each another “out of their system.”
+Hamill admits that he and Fisher once made out to get their attraction for each other “out of their system.”